 New this year, a special track of networking programming is called “WOMEN at HLTH,” which will highlight initiatives that are starting to bubble up to address the gender disparity in healthcare executive leadership.
 As part of this track, attendees are challenged to take the ParityPledge, to “commit their organization to interviewing and considering at least one qualified woman for every open role.”

-The Startup and Investor networking programming track also includes a related tactic, the “Get on Board: Break Into the Boardroom” executive matching program, which pairs female executives wishing to serve on boards with organizations seeking to diversify.
+The Startup and Investor networking programming track also include a related tactic, the “Get on Board: Break Into the Boardroom” executive matching program, which pairs female executives wishing to serve on boards with organizations seeking to diversify.
 Speaking of startups, the Startup Pitch competition is back, with 15 early-stage companies who will appeal to an investor panel.

 This year’s conference is going to provide unlimited opportunities for learning and collaborating with some of the biggest leaders in healthcare who are out to change the industry.
 Another insider tip: If the agenda looks overwhelming, consider attending Tech Talks, 6-minute presentations from a more limited set of HLTH’s 200 vendors, providing appetizer-sized portions of the larger agenda offerings.